Learn - Transactions

 Where transactions live

-The same Transactions section is where bank-imported transactions show up after a match.
-There is no separate list for them.
-Once matched, a bank transaction sits in the event’s transaction list alongside any you typed by hand, and the running total at the top of the section adds them all together.
+The same Transactions section is where bank-imported or file-uploaded rows show up after they are matched to an event whose item has Transaction Tracking on.
+There is no separate list for imported ones.
+Once matched to that kind of event, a bank or file transaction sits in the event’s transaction list alongside any you typed by hand, and the running total at the top of the section adds them all together.

 Adding a transaction by hand